addyosmani/backbone-fundamentals/chapters/06-bbb.md

 });
 ```

-Where the `template` references in our Views, correspond to files in the `app/templates` directory. e.g `foo/bar` is located at `app/templates/foo/bar.html` and is a HTML template that can contain Lodash/Underscore.js Micro-templating logic.
+Where the `template` references in our Views correspond to files in the `app/templates` directory; e.g., `foo/bar` is located at `app/templates/foo/bar.html` and is an HTML template that can contain Lodash/Underscore.js Micro-templating logic.

 ### router.js

-Finally, let's look at our application router, used for handling navigation.
-The default router Backbone Boilerplate generates for us inclues sane defaults for no routes being specified.
+Finally, let's look at our application router which is used for handling navigation.
+The default router Backbone Boilerplate generates for us includes sane defaults for no routes being specified.

 ```javascript
 define([